joeromero/docs/maps_api.md

 #### Params

-  - auth_token: (optional) If the named map needs authorization
+  - auth_token: (optional) If the named map needs authorization.
-  - config: Encoded JSON with the params for creating named maps (the variables defined in the template)
+  - config: Encoded JSON with the params for creating named maps (the variables defined in the template.)
   - lmza: This attribute contains the same as config but LZMA compressed.
 It cannot be used at the same time as ``config``.
-  - callback: JSON callback name
+  - callback: JSON callback name.

 #### Example Request